 Natasha is a warm therapist who strives to create a safe and fun therapy environment for all her clients.
 She believes in the abilities of every child and aims to use and build upon a child’s strengths to support their success in every aspect of their life.
 She seeks to maintain a ‘just right challenge’ for children in therapy to ensure that the child is engaged and has fun in the session, while also positively progressing towards achieving their goals.
 Natasha uses a family-centred approach, whereby she seeks to actively involve the family in therapy.
 Natasha believes that the best outcomes are achieved through integrated care, meaning she actively involves and updates the family, school and other health professionals on the child’s progress and needs as appropriate.

-Sometimes despite our best efforts, you or the therapist may find that you are not a good fit.
-If your therapist feels that they are not best suited to you, they will discuss this with you and recommend a more appropriate therapist.
-We will then offer you a discounted first session with a new more appropriate therapist at Kids Matters.
+Sometimes, despite our best efforts you or the therapist may find that you are not a good fit.
+If your therapist feels that he or she is not best suited to you, he/ she will discuss this with you and recommend a more appropriate therapist.

-If you feel that your therapist is not a good fit within the first three sessions, simply discuss this with our admin team and they will find a more suitable therapist.
+If you feel that your therapist is not a good fit within the first three sessions, simply discuss this with our admin team who will find a more suitable therapist.